 Having discussed the benefits, let’s now address the topic of a raging debate: should you at all have avocado seed?
 Isn’t it supposed to be poisonous?
 The California Avocado Commission claims that avocado seeds contain elements unintended for human consumption, but does not mention which elements.20 They could be possibly referring to persin, because of which avocado is toxic to certain animals.
 But persin is not toxic to human beings.
 The seeds also contain certain chemicals that can break down into cyanide, which is harmful, but the amount is too low to cause any damage.

 A 2013 study finds that the seed can be toxic when eaten in large amounts – large being the operative word here – but doesn’t cause any genetic damage.
 The researchers also go on to say that they hope the seed and its extracts could be used in food, cosmetic, and pharmaceutical material.21

 Another study recommends that you should have it to lower your cholesterol and gain benefits from the antioxidants which are present in higher quantities in the seed than in the fruit flesh.22

 Have no more than half the seed in one day.
-High does may have an abortion-inducing effect.
+High doses may have an abortion-inducing effect.

-Let’s not dismiss eating avocado seeds as a passing fad, though.
+Let’s not dismiss eating avocado seeds as a passing fad.
 Modern science has been able to back up many of these folk uses through animal studies and in vitro studies using avocado seed extracts.

 From anecdotal evidence, we see that the benefits are many and the risks few, which include stomach upset and allergic reaction.
 If you have latex allergy, do stay away from both the fruit and the seed.
 And to avoid stomach problems, start with a small dose of this bitter seed, say half a teaspoon.
 In fact, half the seed should be your maximum daily limit, anyway.
 High doses might also have an abortive action.